SEAL-IIT-KGP/shesha/tool/README.md

 5. In this example, we focus on SIMD and Vector extensions, hence we run `python3 shesha.py --num-instructions 40 -avx -avx2 -sse -ssse3 -sse2`

   This command runs Shesha on a search space of `586` instructions, where each particle manages `40` instructions.

+**Note**: Initially, the user may observe **make: *** [Makefile:4: all] Error 139**.
+This is because Shesha's initialization may have generated an ASM that SEGFAULTs.
+This does not hamper the convergence, since after a while, Shesha converges on the correctly functioning ASM.